Reinforcement Learning for LLM Post-Training: A Survey: RLHF and Iterative DPO: On-Policy Methods

+Standard RLHF and DPO methods reduce preferences to a scalar reward via the Bradley-Terry model, which is brittle to non-transitive annotations and optimizes absolute scores rather than comparative win rates.
+Nash learning-based methods address this by framing alignment as a two-player zero-sum preference game where policies are directly compared via win probabilities rather than scalar rewards

+\paragraph{Nash Learning from Human Feedback (NLHF)} In RLHF, the BT model is used to learn a scalar reward function, which is then optimized via RL.
+A core limitation of this pipeline is that the objective effectively optimizes reward score rather than win probability against other policies.
+In addition, non-transitivity (e.g., $y_1 > y_2$, $y_2 > y_3$, but $y_1 > y_3$) can be amplified by annotator disagreement, and inaccurate preference ordering can misguide the policy toward a narrow set of responses and reduce diversity \citep{pmlr-v206-bertrand23a}.
+Nash learning addresses these issues by defining the objective directly in preference space without a reward surrogate or reward model and by using the Nash equilibrium as the solution concept instead of reward maximization \citep{munos2024nashlearninghumanfeedback}.
+The preference probability between two policies $\pi_\theta(y|x)$ and $\pi'_\theta(y|x)$ is defined as Eq.~\ref{eq:NLHF_policy_comparison} where this preference model does not depend on $\theta$.

-Through this formulation, the preference probability between two policies could be directly represented, bypassing the need for the BT model and pointwise rewards.
-The optimal policy, or Nash equilibrium, could be determined by Eq. \ref{eq:NLHF_optimal_policy}.
+This formulation directly compares policies, eliminating the need for the BT model.
+The optimal policy is obtained by the Nash equilibrium in Eq.~\ref{eq:NLHF_optimal_policy}.

-However, when applying this preference model to LLMs, a constraint was typically introduced to ensure that the distance from the aligned model to the initial model remained limited.
-Equation \ref{eq:NLHF_policy_comparison} should be generalized to incorporate the reference model, as illustrated in Equation \ref{eq:NLHF_policy_comparison_LLM}.
+For LLM alignment, a KL constraint to a reference model is introduced, yielding Eq.~\ref{eq:NLHF_policy_comparison_LLM} to ensure that the distance from the aligned model to the initial model remains limited.

-Building on the refined preference model, the authors introduced the Nash-MD (Mirror Descent) algorithm.
-This algorithm was enhanced through a regularized policy, as described in Eq. \ref{eq:Nash-MD:regularized policy}, and a policy update mechanism, as detailed in Eq. \ref{eq:Nash-MD:policy update} where $\alpha_t$ referred to the learning rate at the step $t$.
-In Eq. \ref{eq:Nash-MD:regularized policy}, $\pi^t(y|x)$ was utilized rather than $\pi_\theta^t(y|x)$ because after the $t$-th optimization, the policy shifted from being variable to becoming constant.
+Building on the refined preference model, the authors introduced the Nash-Mirror Descent (Nash-MD) algorithm.
+This algorithm uses a regularized policy (Eq.~\ref{eq:Nash-MD:regularized policy}) and a policy update step (Eq.~\ref{eq:Nash-MD:policy update}), where $\alpha_t$ denotes the learning rate at step $t$.
+In Eq.~\ref{eq:Nash-MD:regularized policy}, $\pi^t(y|x)$ is used rather than $\pi_\theta^t(y|x)$ because after the $t$-th optimization, the policy remains fixed and is no longer subject to further optimization.

-The algorithm was proven to converge, maintaining the last-iterate policy throughout iterations.
-Experiments conducted on PaLM 2 Large \cite{anil2023palm} for text summarization demonstrated that it outperformed RLHF.
-However, the drawback of this method lied in the multiple iterations to reach convergence, which would be much slower compared with DPO.